Granata-R/DOT-IOT-Log-Explorer/README.md

 It is also possible to calculate the PAC for each second.
 The result can be visualized as a bar graph in the original main GUI, in the EEG axis, by selecting the appropriate radio buttons.
 This calculation is endowed by a shuffling control, which can be used to generate a surrogate distribution and filter the data.

-On the right mostpanels, you can see the bars showing the mean raw or filtered scores during time window and behavioral epochs, according to main GUI.
+On the right panels, you can see the bars showing the mean raw or filtered scores during time window and behavioral epochs, according to main GUI.

 ## Unit explorer module
-The unit explorer module is still in development.
-For the moment, it allows the computation of the distributions of the spiking activity of single units.
-On the right panel, the place cell activity in space can be explored with different methods.
+The unit explorer module (still in development) is designed for the analysis of place cell activity.
+It is possible to plot the spike activity in space and compute the distribution of single unit activity.

-## Unwinding module
-The unwinding for object exploration, or for any type of behavior the user wants to segment, can be done by clicking on the Unwind button in the main GUI.
-This button launches a dialog which basically is a time-stamped keylogger.
-Through this dialog, by pressing the keys 1 2 3 7 8 9 according to e.g, exloration of object 1 2 3 7 8 9, the user can create a vector with the object exploration epochs. after saving it, the output can be saved in a subfolder of the original text file.
-Then, it can be loaded in the main GUI by clicking this button.

-### Exploring single keys
-Once you have perfored your unwinding, you can see what happens to the periodogram while the animal was exploring all object, or a single object (just use the dropdown menu). furthermore you can limit the periodogram and unit computation to the first n seconds of exploration. finally, since precise unwinding is difficult and you could not be as fast as you should, you can also shift everything on the left of n seconds usig this button.
-You can also move everything on the right if you want. it might be useful for "anticipatory" behavior!

 # Results averaging
 ## Saving the module analysis